biofold/protein-thermodynamic-dataset-model/README.md

 This repository includes of JSON schemas for a data models representing a dataset of protein thermodynamic  data.

 ## LICENSE
-Copyright (C) 2024 Emidio Capriotti
+Copyright (C) 2024 Emidio Capriotti and Maria Paola Turina

 This program and all program in this package are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.